Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: Experimental Results

 As mentioned earlier, we focused on four popular convolutional networks, ResNet18, ResNet50, SqueezeNet, DenseNet121.
 These models predict a probability score for each image, which shows the likelihood of the image being detected as COVID-19.
 By comparing this probability with a cut-off threshold, we can derive a binary label showing if the image is COVID-19 or not.
 An ideal model should predict the probability of all COVID-19 samples close to 1, and non-COVID samples close to 0.

 Figures \ref{fig:resnet18_scores}, \ref{fig:resnet50_scores}, \ref{fig:SqueezeNet_scores}, and \ref{fig:densenet_scores} show the distribution of predicted probability scores for the images in the test set, by ResNet18, ResNet50, SqueezeNet, and DenseNet-161 respectively.
 Since Non-COVID class in our study contains both normal cases, as well as other types of diseases, we provide the distribution of predicted scores for three classes: COVID-19, Non-COVID normal, and Non-COVID other diseases.
-As we can see the Non-Covid images with other types disease have slightly larger scores than the Non-COVID normal cases.
+As we can see the Non-Covid images with other disease types have slightly larger scores than the Non-COVID normal cases.
 This makes sense, since those images are more difficult to distinguish from COVID-19, than normal samples.

-Based on these figures, the images for COVID-19 patients, are predicted to have much higher probabilities than the Non-COVID images, which is really encouraging, as it shows the model is learning to discriminate COVID-19 from non-COVID images.
-Among different models, it can be observed that SqueezeNet does a much better job in pushing the predicted scores for COVID-19 and Non-COVID images far apart from each other.
+COVID-19 patient images are predicted to have much higher probabilities than the Non-COVID images, which is really encouraging, as it shows the model is learning to discriminate COVID-19 from non-COVID images.
+Among different models, it can be observed that SqueezeNet does a much better job in pushing the predicted scores for COVID-19 and Non-COVID images farther apart from each other.